PetrKorab/Arabica/docs/source/Sentiment analysis.rst

 ------

-The implemented model is **VADER (Valence Aware Dictionary and sEntiment Reasoner)**, a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
+The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
 It works universally on most other types of datasets.

-It was developed by C. J. Hutto and E. E. Gilbert in:
+It was developed by:

-Hutto, C.J. & Gilbert, E.E.
+*Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
-Ann Arbor, MI, June 2014.
+Ann Arbor, MI, June 2014.*

 Coding example